jerguslejko/website/_posts/2019-01-29-test-your-morph-map.md

 ## How does this work?

-The test first gets a collection of models which live in the `/app` folder.
+The test gets a collection of models which live in the `/app` folder.
 Then it gets the morph map using `Illuminate\Database\Eloquent\Relations\Relation::morphMap()` call and coverts it into a collection.

 Finally it compares the two collections and asserts that both diffs are empty. `$model->diff($map)` contains entries which are missing from the morph map.
 The inverse, `$map->diff($models)`, contains entries which are present in the morph map but point to a model which does not exist.